🔑 Key Takeaways

 - Typical cycle: 3–6 months on, 1–2 months off

 Ipamorelin has one of the cleanest safety profiles among GH secretagogues.
-It doesn't spike cortisol or prolactin the way GHRP-6 does, it's selective enough to avoid the ghrelin-mediated hunger side effects, and the research behind it is solid.
+It doesn't spike cortisol or prolactin the way GHRP-6 does (see our ipamorelin side effects breakdown for the full picture), it's selective enough to avoid the ghrelin-mediated hunger side effects, and the research behind it is solid.
 So naturally, a lot of people want to use it — and naturally, the market has gotten crowded with variable-quality products.

 This guide covers everything: where to actually buy it, what a realistic monthly budget looks like, which forms are worth using (spoiler: just one), how to reconstitute a vial without screwing it up, and a full dosage chart.
 If you want the background on what ipamorelin does and how it works, check out our ipamorelin overview first.